AutonoLab/pteranodon/README.md

    * `cd pteranodon`
    * `make build-all`

-This project can also be installed from source with simulation capabilities on any system running Ubuntu 20.04, this includes installs using WSL and Docker.

 ## Usage

 For more information on the setup and usage of pteranodon, please refer to [USAGE.md](USAGE.md)